 We also took the Minnie Van Service from Coronado Springs to the Magic Kingdom on an afternoon where we wanted to maximize our time in the park.
 Yes, it was more expensive but it gave us an extra hour to hit the rides, so it was worth it.

 Should this be your primary means of navigating your way around Walt Disney World Resort?
 Yes, if you budget for it. $25 a pop can add up quickly.
-If you're using the Minnie Van to get to the parks in the morning and to return to your resort hotel in the evening and do one park-to-park transfer per day, that's $75 per day on top of what you're already spending at Disney.
-Only you can decide whether that is worth the time you'll save standing in line or riding the bus with everyone else.
+If you're using the Minnie Van to get to the parks in the morning and to return to your resort hotel in the evening and do one park-to-park transfer per day, that's $75 per day.
+Only you can decide whether that level of spend is worth the time saved.

 If you don't need the child seats, don't mind a little extra walk to get to the park entrance, and aren't in a huge hurry, a regular ride share might be a better option.
 You're still bypassing the Disney transportation lines.